 This continuous improvement ensures that organizations remain agile and responsive to changing risk landscapes and are better equipped to manage new risks, in future projects.

-Celebrate Successes: Finally, project closure provides an opportunity to recognize and celebrate the successes of the project team in managing risks and achieving project objectives.
+Celebrate Successes: Finally, project closure provides an opportunity for project management office to recognize and celebrate the successes of the project manager and team in managing risks and achieving project objectives.

-Acknowledging these achievements can help build a risk-aware culture, motivate team members, and reinforce the importance of risk management in delivering successful projects.
+Acknowledging these achievements can help build a risk-aware culture, motivate team members, show risk management excellence and reinforce the importance of risk management in delivering successful projects.

 Defining the Core Risk Management Process Steps